neofreex01/Data-Analytics-Portfolio/R(2019-2020)/Econmetrics problem sets/Oaxaca-decompostition.md

 ## =============================================
 ## Note:             *p<0.1; **p<0.05; ***p<0.01
 ```

 This table shows that there are more female, less black, and more people in other race in 1979.
 Also people are generally older in average in 1979.
 Although we shit of wage distribution could be caused by these demographic changs.

 ## (f) Reweight the distribution in 1997

-To see the distriution is cause by the change of demographic in US or by the erosion of minimum wage, we can reweight the distribution in 1997 to the demographic distribution in 1979, i.e. a counterfactual 1997 distribution.
+To understand if the distriution is caused by the change of demographic in US or by the erosion of minimum wage, we can reweight the distribution in 1997 to the demographic distribution in 1979, i.e. a counterfactual 1997 distribution.

 ```r
 df_f = df_d